ClojureBridge/organizing/Class-level-grouping-guide.md

 * Advanced, no Rails: Advanced work in another programming language, but new to Ruby or Rails.
 * Advanced in Rails: Has written Rails applications before.
 Possibly a good candidate for teaching or being a TA.

-## Attendee Grouping
+## Student Grouping
-Once Attendees have filled out the form, it should be relatively easy to assign them to a group.
+Once students have filled out the form, it should be relatively easy to assign them to a group.
 Here's one way to handle grouping:
 * Group as many people as possible before the workshop
 * Anyone who hasn't taken the survey when they check into the Installfest should take the survey before proceeding to the Installfest
 * At workshop check-in, either hand attendees a card with their level, or simple tell them and ask them to remember or write it down